litprog/litprog/lit/000a_introduction.md

         – Goethe

 LitProg is a markdown based literate programming tool which can be used together with most[^languages_caveat] programming languages.
-A literate program should be written, first and foremost, to be understood by other people and not merely to be valid input for a compiler or interpreter.
+A literate program is written, first and foremost, to be understood by other people and not merely to be valid input for a compiler or interpreter.

 ## Costs and Benefits

 Literate programming is not a silver bullet.
-Rather it offers al tradeoff that is quite similar to the practice automated testing: Upfront cost/investment for a potential long term payoff.
-Having automated tests reduces the chance that changes to a program will break existing functionality.
+Rather it offers al tradeoff that is quite similar to the practice automated testing: An initial investment/upfront cost which hopefully produces a long term payoff.
+Creating automated tests is reduces the chance that changes to a program will break existing functionality.
 They are a safety net that limit the damage a programmers can cause when they don't understand all of the implications of a change that they want to make.

 In the case of literate programming, technical documentation is written to explain the intent and high level abstractions.
 This allows other programmers to rebuild the mental model that is required to verify the correctness of a program and to effectively make changes.
 Some of these can be expressed in program structure and with good naming, but code has to be valid which limits how expressive .
 Programmers who are introduced long after the initial authoring of the program will have an easier time building a mental model of the program and thus will more readilly be able to recognize flaws and make changes. , which cannot be easilly read just from reading the code.
 This makes it easier for programmers who are unfamiliar with the code to find their way around the codebase and more confidently make changes.